-New non-executive directors are usually appointed for an initial two-year term and subject to re-appointment, typically expected to serve 2 two-year terms.
+^{}Non-executive Directors are typically appointed for a two-year term, and the non-executive Chair a three-year term.
 The Board may invite a Director to serve additional periods.
 All terms are subject to review by the Nomination Committee.
-N/A for Executive Board Directors.
-All Board Directors are subject to an annual Board Evaluation.
+The Board and Board Committees are subject to an annual Board Evaluation.